6 Lessons I’ve learned as an Intern at Different Narrative

 6. There’s a whole lot of people that keep the wheels turning

 Admittedly, previously to Different Narrative, I had no idea how agencies were structured, so I was fascinated by all the behind the scenes of the behind the scenes.
 I had only ever experienced group work at university where you’d be lucky if one other person in the group felt like participating.
-In the office, there were account handlers, (Ken’s job title), (Jo’s job title) and (Lisa’s title) all keeping an eye on the smooth sailing of, well, everything.
+In the office, there were account handlers, resource managers, director of operations and an agency manager all keeping an eye on the smooth sailing of, well, everything.
 You’re not expected to be good at everything, because that’s what the rest of the team is for.

 Overall, this placement has been such a valuable experience, not just in design, but in work, and life in general.
 I have had the chance to work on some great briefs, make great memories and great friends that I will cherish forever.